CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 In `stream_compaction/naive.cu`, implement `StreamCompaction::Naive::scan`

 This uses the "Naive" algorithm from GPU Gems 3, Section 39.2.1.
-We haven't yet taught shared memory, but you **shouldn't use it yet**.
+We haven't yet taught shared memory, and you **shouldn't use it yet**.
 Example 39-1 uses shared memory, but is limited to operating on very small arrays!
 Instead, write this using global memory only.
 As a result of this, you will have to do `ilog2ceil(n)` separate kernel invocations.

-Beware of errors in Example 39-1 in the book; both the pseudocode and the CUDA code in the online version of this chapter are known to have a few small errors (in superscripting, missing braces, bad indentation, etc.)
+Beware of errors in Example 39-1 in the book; both the pseudocode and the CUDA code in the online version of Chapter 39 are known to have a few small errors (in superscripting, missing braces, bad indentation, etc.)

+Since the parallel scan algorithm operates on a binary tree structure, it works best with arrays with power-of-two length.
 Make sure your implementation works on non-power-of-two sized arrays (see `ilog2ceil`).
+This requires extra memory
+- your intermediate array sizes will need to be rounded to the next power of two.

 ## Part 3: Work-Efficient GPU Scan & Stream Compaction